 Dame Vera Baird calls for victims to share their views of the criminal justice system.

-The survey seeks to learn about victims’ experiences of the criminal justice system in the past three years.
+The survey seeks to learn about victims’ experiences of the criminal justice system over the past three years.

-Results of the survey will feed into a report charting the victim experience of the criminal justice system and victims’ services in 2020.
+Results of the survey will feed into a report charting the recent victim experience of the criminal justice system and victims’ services.

-The survey asks questions related to how victims were treated by criminal justice agencies, whether they were kept informed, what about the experience was good and what was bad, from the initial incident, through the police investigation to any subsequent court hearing.
+The survey asks questions related to how victims were treated by criminal justice agencies, whether they were kept informed, and what about the experience was good and what was bad.
+It covers the period from the initial incident, through the police investigation to any subsequent court hearing.

-The responses will give an insight into the real experiences of victims of crime and help to inform the priorities of the Victims’ Commissioner in championing victims’ rights and perspective.
+The responses will give an insight into the real experiences of victims of crime and help to inform the priorities of the Victims’ Commissioner in championing victims’ rights and perspectives.

 The Victims’ Commissioner, Dame Vera Baird QC, said: